-• Fax

-715.422.5561 Attention: Student Records
+- Email studentrecords@mstc.edu - Fax 715.422.5561 Attention: Student Records

-The appeal will be reviewed by an Ad Hoc Student Account Appeals Committee.
+The appeal will be reviewed by an ad hoc student account appeals committee.
 Appeals are reviewed biweekly.
 The student will receive written notification within two weeks following the appeals meeting.